What's a Vector Graphic and Why Do I Need to Know?

 Vector.
 Image.
 Format. – What are Vector Graphics?

-So here we go….
-Vector Image Format or simply a Vector file.
-Simplified, it’s a format of file that allows your logo to be enlarged without losing quality.
+So what is it?
+Simplified, a Vector Image Format, or a Vector file, is a format of file that allows your logo to be enlarged without losing quality.
 Whether it be EPS, PDF or AI… a vector logo is created by shapes with defined points, allowing them to stretch and still keep tight lines.

 Have you ever seen a logo that looked blurry?
 That is because it was enlarged past it’s resolution.
 You see, files such as photography or raster images (look for another blog on this) are comprised of a certain number of tiny colored blocks or pixels.
 When you enlarge those images past their resolution, their pixels become visibly grainy and the image distorts.